Toksisitee/PopResourceEditor/README.md

 # PopResourceEditor

-Open-source asset editor and manager written in C++ for Bullfrog's Populous: The Beginning, designed to preview, modify, and generate the game's assets.
+Open-source asset editor and manager written in C++ for Bullfrog's Populous: The Beginning game, designed to preview, modify, and generate the game's assets.

 ### Features
   - **Asset Picker**